matter-labs/zksync-lite-docs/docs/dev/basic.md

 - Current gas price.
 - Cost of computational resources to generate a proof for a block with transaction.

-Since we include many transaction in one block, cost is amortized among all the included transactions, which results in very small fee values.
+Since we include many transactions in one block, the cost is amortized among all the included transactions, which results in very small fee values.

-Additionally, our API provides all the input data used to fee calculation via corresponding [API method][api_fee].
+Additionally, our API provides all the input data used for fee calculation via corresponding [API method][api_fee].

 [api_fee]: ../api/v0.1.md#get-tx-fee